MINA.

 GraphRAG · Live Information Retrieval

 To prevent trained knowledge from going stale, we integrated GraphRAG (Graph-based Retrieval Augmented Generation).
-PubMed clinical literature is indexed in a graph database; medical textbooks in a vector search store; routing between the two sources is managed by a PyTorch-based ML routing layer.
+Biomedical literature is indexed in a graph database; medical textbooks in a vector search store; routing between the two sources is managed by an ML routing layer.
 Responses are always produced with reference to current sources.

 Scientific foundation: